-At regular intervals, or whenever the rifle has been exposed to sand, dust, extreme humidity, condensation, immersion in water, or other adverse conditions, disassemble, clean and oil it.
-Proper periodic maintenance is essential to the reliable functioning of any firearm.
+At regular intervals, or whenever the pistol has been exposed to sand, dust, extreme humidity, condensation, immersion in water, or other adverse conditions, disassemble, clean and oil it.
+Proper periodic maintenance and inspection for worn or damaged parts is essential to the reliable functioning of any firearm.